eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ## Switching clients if you are already using eth-docker

-### 1. Create free Infura project

-If you do not already have an Eth2 project with Infura: Create an account with [Infura](https://infura.io/), and log in.
-From the Dashboard, choose "Eth2" and "Create New Project".
-Give it a name.
-This will be your remote consensus client ("beacon") for consensus checkpoint sync.

-### 2. Create a new client stack
+### 1. Create a new client stack

 We'll be running a second copy of eth-docker in its own directory.
 For example, if the new directory is going to be `~/eth-staker`: `cd ~ && git clone https://github.com/eth2-educators/eth-docker.git eth-staker && cd eth-staker` .

 Configure the new stack.
-Make sure to choose "rapid sync" so the consensus client can sync in minutes. `./ethd config` followed by `sudo ./ethd start`.
+Make sure to choose "rapid sync" so the consensus client can sync in minutes. `./ethd config` followed by `./ethd up`.

 **Do not** import validator keys yet.
 Your validators are still running on your old client, and moving them over needs to be done with care to avoid running them in two places and getting yourself slashed.

 Observe consensus client logs with `./ethd logs -f consensus`.
 Once it is fully synced, you can move the execution client database if you kept the same execution client between the old and new setup.

+> `sudo` commands for docker are necessary if your user is not part of the `docker` group.
+If `docker ps` does not succeed, you need to use `sudo` for `docker` or `docker-compose`, or make your user part of the `docker` group.

-### 2a.
+### 1a.
 Optional: Move the existing execution client database to its new location

 This avoids a fresh sync of the execution client database in the new location.
 Note you might want to fresh sync if your DB has grown to the point where starting over is beneficial.